pminasandra/tracktorlive/DOCS.md

 ## Installation

-TracktorLive will soon be installable via pip and brings in all Python dependencies automatically.
+TracktorLive is installable via pip and brings in all Python dependencies automatically.
 However, you’ll need some basic system tools (like compilers and build tools) installed to support underlying libraries such as OpenCV.